 The 200-plus episodes were created by community for community, and represent a small sample of Black people in food.
 The result is a living and growing archive of black thought and black agency in food during a global event.
 The impact of this programming is monumental.
 Tiffany Rozier, host of the Afros and Knives podcast and founder of Set the Table Media, was profoundly impacted by the body of work created.
 As a professional who has been building a media platform for many years, she points out the necessity for community buy-in: “Black Food Folks is a model community of Black people who understand the critical role food plays in defining culture."

-Yemi Amu, founder and Executive Director of Oko Farms, also found solace in the Black Food Folks Community during quarantine.
+Yemi Amu, founder and Executive Director of Oko Farms, also found solace in the Black Food Folks community.
 Amu offers, “as a Black farmer in NYC, I often feel like I exist in isolation.
 Clay and Colleen made me feel seen by giving me a platform to talk about my work.
 I am now part of a supportive and uplifting community."

 Black Food Folks' growth quadrupled within four months of its launch during the heightened tension and divisiveness of the summer of 2020 and a sobering American conscience of too many senseless murders of unarmed Black bodies.
 This powerful programming was right on time, resonating with viewers and the industry.